probmods/webppl/docs/distributions.rst

   * v: *support element*

-  Discrete distribution that assigns probability one to the single element in its support
+  Discrete distribution that assigns probability one to the single element in its support.
+This is only useful in special circumstances as sampling from ``Delta({v: val})`` can be replaced with ``val`` itself.
+Furthermore, a ``Delta`` distribution parameterized by a random choice should not be used with MCMC based inference, as doing so produces incorrect results.

 .. js:function:: Dirichlet({alpha: ...})